samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Rare (Requires Attunement)*

-While you wear these boots, you can take a Bonus Action to click the boots’ heels together.
+While you wear these boots, you can take a Bonus Action to click the boots' heels together.
 If you do, the boots double your Speed, and any creature that makes an [Opportunity Attack](/sources/dnd/free-rules/rules-glossary#OpportunityAttack) against you has Disadvantage on the attack roll.
 If you click your heels together again, you end the effect.

-When you’ve used the boots’ property for a total of 10 minutes, the magic ceases to function for you until you finish a Long Rest.
+When you've used the boots' property for a total of 10 minutes, the magic ceases to function for you until you finish a Long Rest.

 ### [Boots of Striding and Springing](/magic-items/9228365-boots-of-striding-and-springing)

 *Wondrous Item, Uncommon (Requires Attunement)*

-While you wear these boots, your Speed becomes 30 feet unless your Speed is higher, and your Speed isn’t reduced by you carrying weight in excess of your carrying capacity or wearing Heavy Armor.
+While you wear these boots, your Speed becomes 30 feet unless your Speed is higher, and your Speed isn't reduced by you carrying weight in excess of your carrying capacity or wearing Heavy Armor.

 Once on each of your turns, you can jump up to 30 feet by spending only 10 feet of movement.